-The College of Engineering offers undergraduate and graduate degrees in basic and applied sciences to support the technical requirements of our post-industrial society.
+The College of Engineering and Computer Science offers undergraduate and graduate degrees in basic and applied sciences to support the technical requirements of our post-industrial society.
 In addition, the College provides many courses supporting the science literacy requirements of non-majors.
 Specialized course offerings and degree sequences support Education majors seeking science and mathematics teaching certifications.
 The office of the Dean is located in Center for Instruction, Suite 350.

-The College of Science is committed to maintaining an academic environment in which students may develop as productive citizens who will contribute to society.
+The College of Engineering and Computer Science is committed to maintaining an academic environment in which students may develop as productive citizens who will contribute to society.
 In this regard, the faculty recognizes the need to prepare individuals who have an understanding of the foundations and principles of their respective fields and professions.
 The administration of the College encourages and supports the faculty in meeting their responsibility to continue their professional development and to contribute to the University, the community, and their chosen fields.

 In order to accomplish this purpose, the administration and faculty of the College share the following objectives: